 Column Description Resource Name This attribute comes from the resource specification for each build job.
-The resource is specified either on the eMake command line (emake-resource=) or as defined in the build class.
-Create Time Server load statistics are written to disk at regular intervals.
+The resource is specified either on the eMake command line (emake-resource=) or as defined in the build class Create Time Server load statistics are written to disk at regular intervals.
 This interval is defined on the Administration > Server Settings page.
 The default value is 5 minutes.
 The Create Time attribute identifies when the interval began.
 The statistics show the average value over the interval starting at Create Time.
-For example, if the interval is set for 5 minutes and Create Time shows 10:00am, Server Load statistics are the average values from 10:00am to 10:05am.
-Agents Available This value shows the average number of enabled and active agents in the cluster over the specified time period.
-This value is available only for cluster statistics-it is not available for individual resource statistics.
-Agent Demand This value shows the average number of agents all builds could have used if those agents were available.
-For example, if two builds are using two different resources and each build could use 15 agents, the cluster load shows an Agent Demand of 30 agents and each resource shows 15.
-Agents in Use This value shows the average number of agents that are used for all builds.
-Agent Cluster Shortage This value shows how many additional agents could have been used by the builds over the given time period.
-This value is filled in only for cluster statistics-it is not available for individual resource statistics.
+For example, if the interval is set for 5 minutes and Create Time shows 10:00am, Server Load statistics are the average values from 10:00am to 10:05am Agents Available Average number of enabled and active agents in the cluster over the specified time period.
+This value is available only for cluster statistics-it is not available for individual resource statistics Agent Demand Average number of agents all builds could have used if those agents were available.
+For example, if two builds are using two different resources and each build could use 15 agents, the cluster load shows an agent demand of 30 agents, and each resource shows 15 Agents in Use Average number of agents that are used for all builds

-Column Description Agent License Shortage This value shows how many agents could have been used to accelerate builds if licensed agents were available.
-If this number exceeds 10 percent of the Agent Demand, consider purchasing additional Agent Licenses to ensure the best possible performance.
-Avg Build Duration This value shows how long the current builds have been running.
+Column Description Agent Cluster Shortage Number of additional agents could have been used by the builds over the given time period.
+This value is filled in only for cluster statistics and is unavailable for individual resource statistics Agent License Shortage Number of agents that could have been used to accelerate builds if licensed agents were available.
+If this number exceeds 10 percent of the agent demand, consider purchasing additional agent licenses to ensure the best possible performance Avg Build Duration How long the current builds have been running.
 For example, if [during the time period] the average is 5 builds running concurrently and the builds run in about a minute, this value will be approximately 60 seconds.
-However, if 5 builds have been running for half an hour, the value will be approximately 30 minutes.
-Use this value to determine if there are several quick-running builds or a few long-running builds over any particular time period.
-Avg # Builds Running This value shows the average number of builds that ran simultaneously over the specific time period.
+However, if five builds are running for half an hour, the value will be approximately 30 minutes.
+Use this value to determine if there are several quick-running builds or a few long-running builds over any particular time period Avg # Builds Running Average number of builds that ran simultaneously over the specific time period